Railgun-Community/ppoi-safe-broadcaster-example/README.md

 - `TZ` - timezone code; eg 'EST'
 - `EMAIL` - letsencrypt will generate an SSL certificate for your domain; an email address must be entered.
 Whether you enter a real email address or a fake one is up to you

-### relayer

-#### Init
+### Init

-Customize your relayer by running `npm run copy-my-config`, which copies `src/MY-CONFIG.ts.example` to `src/MY-CONFIG.ts`.
+Customize your node by running `npm run copy-my-config`, which copies `src/MY-CONFIG.ts.example` to `src/MY-CONFIG.ts`.

 #### Configuration

-The standard relayer configurations are set in config files in `src/server/config/`.
+The standard configurations are set in config files in `src/server/config/`.
 All of these can be overridden in `src/MY-CONFIG.ts`.
 The following are the most common fields that you might want to edit.

 - configDefaults.networks.active